Water in "Green" Cementitious Materials

 Professor/Research Group Leader, Architecture and Civil Engineering, Building Technology, Building Materials

-Luping Tang is a Professor at the Division of Building Technology, and supervises the research group Building Materials, at Chalmers.
-As a Professor of Building Materials, he focuses his research on...
+Luping Tang is a full Professor at the Division of Building Technology, and supervises the research group Building Materials, at Chalmers.
+As a Professor of Building Materials, he focuses his...